 We connected with a professional landscaper and vegetable farmer to lead this review.Jackie Kearney spends many hours with her hands in the dirt nurturing all things from carrots to flowers to trees.
 Each plant has its own care regimen based on its needs and its environment.
 She's learned how to identify plants that are showing signs of stress when their needs are not being met and subsequently learned how to determine which needs they are lacking.
 This gives her a strong framework to evaluate plants that are meant for life inside the home.
 After spending so many years caring for plants, she knows there are few things that can improve your living environment more than an array of happy, healthy house plants.

 We start our review process with several hours of research, looking at the best and most popular house plants available online.
 After narrowing our selection down to the most promising plants, we bought them and sent them to our lead tester.
 We looked at individual plants, hanging plants, succulents, and variety packs.
 To assess this variety of plants, we developed care plans for each selection and replanted them where we thought their needs would be best met.
-We took care to consider each options' aesthetic potential, how it arrived, its maintenance needs, the abuse it could withstand and how it changed to the point of this review.
-After over a month living with and monitoring these plants, we got to know them very well.
+We took care to consider each plant's aesthetic potential, how it arrived, its maintenance needs, the abuse it could withstand, and how it changed over our review period.
+After over a month of monitoring and caring for these plants, we got to know them very well.

 Analysis and Test Results

-Choosing the right variety of house plant can seem overwhelming, but is also essential to your success in your plant adventure.
-To help you select that perfect plant we scored these options on their aesthetics, state of arrival and shipping, maintenance, hardiness, and growth.
+Choosing the right variety of house plant can seem overwhelming, but it is also essential to your success in your plant adventure.
+To help you select that perfect plant, we scored these options on their aesthetics, state of arrival and shipping, maintenance, hardiness, and growth.

 For this metric, we wanted to consider how this plant would match a variety of home decor.
 This involved assessing how it improves the quality of the space, as well as its footprint.
-To determine how it improved the quality of the space, as all plants do this, we considered the coloration of the plant, as well as its shape and patterns of growth.
+We considered the coloration of the plant, its shape, and growth patterns.
 Does it vine softly over the edge of the container or create a striking vertical statement?
 Does its softness allow it to match multiple types of decors, or conversely is its sharpness better suited for a specific style?
 In considering the footprint, we considered how impactful the house plant would be to the space, with larger footprints having greater weight.
-Similarly, we wanted to consider how the coloration made a statement in the room, if it were more muted tones it would have less weight, but a striking pattern or coloring could have a greater impact.
+Similarly, we wanted to consider how the coloration made a statement in the room.
+More muted tones have less impact, whereas a striking pattern or coloration could have a greater impact.

 State of Arrival and Shipping